alex65536/tester-web/README.md

 1. Get the _Tester Web_ distribution archive (download or build it) and unpack it anywhere you want.

 2. Run the server program located in `<unpacked archive>/bin/tsweb-...` (the ending of the filename depends on the platform you are using).
-The working dir must be **the same as the server binary is located!**
+The working dir must be **the same as the directory where the server binary is located!**

 3. Now log in as the server owner.
 Find the username and password in the configuration file stored in `<home dir>/tsweb/data/config.ini`.
 The keys `defaults.password` and `defaults.userName` in section `[owner]` of the config file store the default username and password. **It's recommended to change the password after your first login.**